 4. Baron-Cohen, S. (2015).
 Leo Kanner, Hans Asperger, and the discovery of autism.
 The Lancet, 386(10001), 1329-1330.

 Parents of children with autism usually have a few unanswered questions like “how did my child develop autism?
 My child was hale and healthy and had even started to speak a few words.
 Then, what happened suddenly?”So, is autism acquired?
 Could it have been prevented?
 Is it genetic?
 Can the other children also have autism?
 Yet, this is a question to which no deﬁnitive answers are given to them.
 Although the “why” may never be known.
 What is becoming clearer with ongoing research is, “what is the fundamental problem in the brains of the children with Autism”.

-Below mentioned are some of the problems which may be associated with Autism.
+Some of the problems which may be associated with Autism are described below